Canon T6i vs Panasonic ZS80

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 4 years of technical progress since the T6i launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the T6i emerges as the winner of the contest (16 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the T6i comes out slightly ahead of the ZS80 (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T6i and the Panasonic ZS80 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.